1. The home office deduction is only for the self-employed

-For now, you must be self-employed to take this tax break: It's available to sole proprietors, partners, and members of an LLC.
+This means you must be self-employed to take this tax break, either as a sole proprietors, a partner, or a member of an LLC.
 If your business is a corporation, you cannot claim the home office deduction because you are an employee of the corporation in the eyes of the IRS.

 2. Not every home office qualifies

 - Regular and exclusive use.
 You must use your home office exclusively for conducting business.
 If you work on a laptop at a kitchen counter that you also use for preparing meals, you can't take a deduction for your kitchen.
 But you don't need a dedicated room – a desk in the corner of your bedroom counts if that space is used regularly and exclusively for work.